Deadlysmurf/Capstone/Working Product/Literature Review.md

  -  Adler, Joseph.
 Baseball Hacks.
 O'Reilly Media, 2006.
 Print.
   - This book is meant to be a self-directed program for learning more about baseball, Perl, MySQL, and R.  It provides lots of exercises about how to analyze baseball data.
 It's not very useful for this project, as the project goes beyond the exercises in the book, but it's a excellent introduction guide.

+- Chang, Jason, and Joshua Zenilman.
+"A Study of Sabermetrics in Major League Baseball: The Impact of Moneyball on Free Agent Salaries."
+Honors in Management (2013).
+Washington University in St. Louis, 13 Apr.
+2013.
+Web. <http://olinblog.wustl.edu/wp-content/uploads/AStudyofSabermetricsinMajorLeagueBaseball.pdf>.
+  - An undergraduate managment thesis about free agent salaries since the early 2000s, with a focus on economic theory.
+Interesting to see their approach, although there are some flaws in their methodology.
+(The salary data they are using appears to be incomplete, they sampled three years of data only, and they only took into account the previous year's performance of a player)

 ### Literature about Python
 Prior to this project, I have never worked in Python.
 I'm excited for the opportunity to add another language to my education, especially as it gets more popular in the data science community.